This article discusses the different connectivity events in Cato, how they are triggered, and what you can do with the information in the events.

 For more information about notifications, see the relevant article for Subscription Groups, Mailing Lists, and Alert Integrations in the Alerts section.

-You can see the events in the Cato Management Application in Home > Events.
+You can see the events in the CMA in Home > Events.

 0 comments